 You can find an excellent selection of walk-in bathtubs on Amazon.

-Have A Raised Toilet Seat Installed
+Install A Raised Toilet Seat

 Another major issue that comes into play when talking about essential bath aids for senior bathrooms is the ability to lower oneself onto the toilet seat.
 As time goes, older citizens have more difficulty lowering themselves onto the traditional toilet seats that you would find in a typical bathroom.
 The best alternative here is to have a raised toilet seat installed.